 The growing complexity of development processes calls for a wider range of solutions.
 What back end development services and tools will be suitable for your website?
 What are the criteria for the best fitting framework or programming language?

-In this new article, we will shed light on Laravel, its peculiarities, and in what cases it is extremely useful and why.
+In this new article, we will shed light on Laravel, its peculiarities, and when it’s extremely useful and why.
 If you are eager to know more, let’s start with its definition.

 Laravel is an open-source PHP framework that helps to create various web applications of different complexity levels.
-It owes its popularity specifically to its scalability features and functions that take care of most development issues that are challenging to tackle manually, for example, routing or authentication, as it reduces the time spent on coding.
+It owes its popularity specifically to its scalability features and functions that take care of most development issues that are challenging to tackle manually, for example, routing or authentication.
+It reduces the time spent on coding.